 - Bring the excitation level of the nervous system to the lowest possible

 - Empowering patients to regain control of their pain

-At Kent Chiro-Med Wellness Clinic, we can manage Fibromyalgia patients though patient education, paced breathing technique, myofascial release therapy, acupuncture, advice in managing anxiety, post-traumatic stress disorder, behaviour modification), strength training, chiropractic adjustments, sleep hygiene and TENS stimulation.
+At Kent Chiro-Med Wellness Clinic, we can manage Fibromyalgia patients through patient education, paced breathing technique, myofascial release therapy, acupuncture treatment, advice in managing anxiety, post-traumatic stress disorder, behaviour modification), strength training, chiropractic adjustments, sleep hygiene and TENS stimulation.
 Fibromyalgia patients can tremendously benefit from a referral to a psychological counselling to benefit from cognitive behavioural therapy, biofeedback, and mind-body techniques.
 Exercise, excellent stress management, good sleep and good diet– till today – are the most effective combination of treatment to reduce Fibromyalgia pain.

 - Albrecht PJ, Hou Q, Argoff CE, Storey JR, Wymer JP, Rice FL.
 Excessive peptidergic sensory innervation of cutaneous arteriole-venule shunts (AVS) in the palmar glabrous skin of fibromyalgia patients: implications for widespread deep tissue pain and fatigue.
 Pain Med.
 2013 Jun;14(6):895-915.